GuildCrafts/web-development-js/contracts/120-Set_the_Game_with_React.md

 # Set (the Game) with React

+## Challenge Rating

+This goal will likely be within your ZPD if you...

+- Can write programs and tests using Node.js and npm
+- Can use nested conditionals to validate data
+- Have used React.js to implement simple apps
+- Are familiar with pattern-matching card games
+- Are familiar with the concept of "separation of concerns" in application design
+- Are interested in advancing your React.js skills

 ## Description

 Set is a wonderfully simple and yet challenging pattern-matching card game.
 If you haven't played the real-life version, go find it and play it!
 It's a lot of fun.